 Laurie Arnold is an enrolled member of the Sinixt Band of the Colville Confederated Tribes.
-She is Associate Professor of History and Director of Native American Studies at Gonzaga University.
+She is Professor of History and Director of Native American Studies at Gonzaga University.

 In 2019-20 she held the Frederick W. Beinecke Senior Research Fellowship at Yale University and an American Council of Learned Societies Fellowship.
 Her first book, Bartering with the Bones of Their Dead: The Colville Confederated Tribes and Termination, was published by the University of Washington Press.
 Her scholarship includes Colville author Mourning Dove, the Indigenous Columbia Plateau, Indian gaming, and articles on pedagogy and academic program development.
 Her current research considers how contemporary Native American playwrights are using theatre to tell Native narratives of the past and present.